coltenappleby/git_notes/git_ignore.md

 2. List of rules of what files to ignore
 3. Changes made to these files will be ignored by git

+Where does the git ignore file go?
+* should go in the working directory
+* should be called .gitignore

 What kinds of files would you want to ignore?
 * Log files that change often
 * temporary files